DARRIN T. MISH: Good morning and welcome to the IRS Solution Attorney show I am THE IRS Solution Attorney Darrin T. Mish.

 KATRINA MADEWELL: But that was a good point that you made like if someone has government clearance and it’s going to impact their ability to keep their job I can see how that would be urgent.

-DARRIN T. MISH: I’ve got a case like that right now where the taxpayer owes about $200,000 by some miracle of god there is no tax lien filed because it’s been outstanding for many years, we filed an offer and compromise, the income actually from the spouse spiked while the offer was pending during the year that the offer was pending the income basically doubled.
+DARRIN T. MISH: I’ve got a case like that right now where the taxpayer owes about $200,000 by some miracle of god there is no tax lien filed because it’s been outstanding for many years, we filed an Offer in Compromise, the income actually from the spouse spiked while the offer was pending during the year that the offer was pending the income basically doubled.

 KATRINA MADEWELL: Can they look at that?